Furnace Tune-Up and Cleaning Services

 When working properly, a flame sensor is responsible for keeping burners ignited.
 It also ensures the gas burners in your furnace remain off until heating is initiated.
 However, when this component is dirty, it doesn’t sense the presence of a flame which causes your furnace to power down.
 To clean the flame sensor, your technician will power down the area and carefully remove it from its secure location.

 After removing the flame sensor, your HVAC technician will use a wire brush to remove caked-on grime and dirt.
 Once excess char is removed, the technician will reinstall the sensor in its original place and test its functionality.
-We offer furnace tune-up solutions in areas such as Camden, Upper Darby, Wilmington, Columbia, and Trenton.
+We offer furnace tune-up solutions in areas such as Camden, Raleigh, Upper Darby, Wilmington, Columbia, and Trenton.
 Our technicians will perform a variety of tests to ensure your flame sensor is working correctly.

 2. Heat Exchanger Inspection